-Your home is one of the most significant investments you will make in your lifetime.
+Your home is one of the most significant money finance investments you will make in your lifetime.
 You therefore want to protect both the structure and its contents.
 Most homeowners have insurance since it’s a requirement when securing a mortgage.
 However, if you have heard about home warranties, you may be wondering if you also need to purchase this additional coverage.
 This article will explain what home warranties are and how they help in situations where insurance may not apply.

 Insurance in brief